compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 {% include question.html header="Types" text="Why are we adding types?" solution="Because they're pretty cool." %}
 {% include question.html header="Question 2" text="Why are we adding types again?" solution="I said, because they're pretty cool." %}

+{% include mcq.html
+  header="Example Title"
+  text="Which of the following are fruits?" options="Apple:Correct answer.,Carrot:Incorrect, it is a vegetable.,Banana:Correct answer.,Broccoli:Incorrect, it is a vegetable." correct_answers="Apple,Banana" %}

 ## Task

 Add a keyword to your interpreter, called `lambda`.
 It takes two arguments; an S-Expression containing a symbol `arg`, and an expression `body`.